 The Principal and/or Deputy Principal travel overseas and meet with parents and Agents, and presents details about the School with our International Relations Manager who also acts as a translator.
 Throughout the year, many families visit and tour the School, locally and from overseas.

-Deputy Principal Presenting to Families in China
+The Principal in China

 Macquarie Grammar is committed to maintaining regular communication and feedback with students, families, and staff.
 Survey results from families in attendance at a Parent-Teacher-Student night, showed that: